 - 223. Part of the work required under Action 12 is considering how to make mandatory disclosure more effective in the international context.
-Action 12 specifically calls for OECD and G20 member countries to formulate recommendations for the mandatory disclosure of international tax schemes and to explore a wide definition of "tax benefit" in order to capture them. - 224.
+Action 12 specifically calls for recommendations on the mandatory disclosure of international tax schemes and the exploration of a wide definition of "tax benefit" in order to capture them. - 224.
 The work under Action 12 is intended to give countries an additional tool for tackling BEPS by providing tax administrations with real-time information on cross-border tax planning.
-As noted in Chapter II, one of the key strengths of mandatory disclosure is its ability to provide tax administrations with current, comprehensive and relevant information on actual taxpayer behaviour.
-These are benefits that could prove particularly valuable in the context of cross-border schemes where tax administrations may otherwise find it difficult to obtain information on the facts of a scheme or a complete picture of its overall tax and economic consequences.
+As noted in Chapter 1, one of the key strengths of mandatory disclosure is its ability to provide tax administrations with current, comprehensive and relevant information on actual taxpayer behaviour.
+These benefits are particularly important in the context of cross-border schemes where tax administrations could otherwise find it difficult to obtain information on the facts of a scheme or a complete picture of its overall tax and economic consequences.
 The challenge, however, is to develop disclosure requirements that are appropriately targeted and that capture the key information tax administrations need in order to make informed policy decisions, while avoiding over-disclosure or placing undue compliance burdens on taxpayers. - 225.
-This Chapter identifies some of the key differences between domestic and international schemes that make such schemes more difficult to tackle from a disclosure perspective.
-It then sets out recommendations for improvements that could be made to mandatory disclosure regimes to make them more effective at targeting cross-border tax planning.
+This chapter identifies some of the key differences between domestic and international schemes that make such schemes more difficult to tackle from a disclosure perspective.
+It then sets out recommendations for elements that could be included in mandatory disclosure regimes to make them more effective at targeting cross-border tax planning.

-A. Application of existing disclosure rules
+Application of existing disclosure rules